lorencerri/quick.db-docs/frequently-asked-questions.md

 Okay, well it wasn't actually frequently asked but I wanted to plug it anyways.
 Yes!
 I do have one here: [https://www.youtube.com/c/TrueXPixels](https://www.youtube.com/c/TrueXPixels)

+> Do you have any other packges?

+Yes I do, here is a list of them:

+{% npmsearchlist "q=author:truexpixels" %}{% endnpmsearchlist %}